-- For a Standalone installation: In the Choose a license file field enter the path to your license file (called Iservrc). - For a Network installation: Enter the details as required into the Enter the name or IP number of the licensing server field.
+- For a Standalone installation: In the Choose a license file field enter the path to your license file (called lservrc). - For a Network installation: Enter the details as required into the Enter the name or IP number of the licensing server field.
 Click Next.

-If the TC-Python check box is also selected to be installed (which it is by default), the Install TC-Python window is a reminder that additional installation procedures are required after Thermo-Calc is installed.
+If the TC-Python checkbox is also selected to be installed (which it is by default), the Install TC-Python window is a reminder that additional installation procedures are required after Thermo-Calc is installed.

 Step 7.
-Install and Start Using Thermo-Calc as an Add-on in ${\bf MATLAB}^{\it \it l}$
+Install and Start Using Thermo-Calc as an Add-on in MATLAB®